 5. Build a High-Quality Portfolio Website.

 Because I'm such a huge advocate of creating a powerful online presence to support starting a freelance business, I brought in an expert, Laurence Bradford, to share all of the essential elements to building a freelance portfolio that wins you high-value clients.
-Read the full post from Laurence on my blog right here.

 Your freelance portfolio needs to do the following, in order to be truly effective at selling your services: